wylie/peterthibeault/README.md

 <a name="welcome"></a>
 # Welcome

-This documentation for [peterthibeault.com](http://peterthibeault.com) will teach you how to use your new website.
+This is documentation for the site [peterthibeault.com](http://peterthibeault.com) and will go over how to maintain it.

 ---